What Health Hazards Are Lurking in Sewage Cleanup?

 AdenovirusFever, sore throat, pink eyeRespiratory and gastrointestinal infections

-These viruses can be present in sewage due to fecal contamination from infected individuals.
+These viruses can be present in sewage due to fecal contamination from individuals infected with them.
 When sewage spills occur, these waterborne pathogens can contaminate the surrounding environment, including water sources, making it essential to take precautions during cleanup to prevent the spread of viral infections.

 Protecting yourself from viral contamination during sewage cleanup is crucial.
-It is important to wear appropriate personal protective equipment, such as gloves, masks, and goggles, to minimize the risk of exposure.
+It is essential to wear appropriate personal protective equipment, including gloves, masks, and goggles, to minimize the risk of exposure to hazardous materials.
 Additionally, practicing good hand hygiene and properly disinfecting contaminated surfaces can help reduce the transmission of viruses.

 Parasitic Diseases